 - Energy Impact: A relative measure of the total energy used by all apps.
 The graph moves from right to left and updates at the intervals set in View > Update Frequency.

 - Graphics Card: The type of graphics card currently used.
 Higher–performance cards use more energy.
-Macs that support automatic graphics switching save power by using integrated graphics, and they switch to a higher-performance graphics chip only when an app needs it.
+Macs that support automatic graphics switching save power by using integrated graphics.
+They switch to a higher-performance graphics chip only when an app needs it.
 "Integrated" means the Mac is currently using integrated graphics.
 "High Perf." means the Mac is currently using high-performance graphics.
 To identify apps that are using high-performance graphics, look for apps that show "Yes" in the Requires High Perf GPU column.

 - Remaining Charge: The percentage of charge remaining on the battery of a portable Mac.